spacemeshos/address-wasm/README.md

   // Initialize wasm
   // Init function requires an HRPNetwork string
   // It will be called automatically on calling any of methods
-  // in case if it does not called before.
+  // in case it was not called before.
   Bech32.init();
   // Then you can setHRPNetwork:
   Bech32.setHRPNetwork('sm');